Hezbollah–Iran relations: 2006 Lebanon War

 Jane's Defence Weekly, a defense industry magazine, disclosed on August 4, 2006, that during the 2006 Israel-Lebanon conflict, Hezbollah formally requested Iran to provide a continuous stream of weapons to bolster its operations against Israel.
 According to Western diplomatic sources cited in the report, Iranian authorities assured Hezbollah of an ongoing supply of weapons for "the next stage of the confrontation".

 Iran has denied supplying Hezbollah with weapons.
 Multiple reports have consistently pointed to the contrary.
 Mohtashami Pur, a former ambassador to Lebanon and the current secretary-general of the 'Intifada conference,' stated in an Iranian newspaper that Iran had supplied the missiles to the Shiite militia.
 He further emphasized that Hezbollah had the endorsement of his country to deploy the weapons in defense of Lebanon.

 The Israel Defense Forces regard Hezbollah as virtually an arm of the Iranian armed forces; a senior Israeli defence official told Jane's Defence Weekly that "we should consider that what we are facing in Lebanon is not a militia but rather a special forces brigade of the Iranian Army."

 During a 2007 interview with the Iranian Arabic-language TV station al-Qawthar, Hezbollah Deputy Secretary-General Naim Kassem stated that the endorsement of the ayatollahs in Tehran is necessary for all suicide bombings and other operations in Lebanon.
 In 2008, Iran commemorated a recently deceased Hezbollah leader by issuing a postage stamp.

+2026 Iran war

+During the 2026 Iran war, Hezbollah senior leader Wafiq Safa said that "Hezbollah and Iran are two souls in one body.
+There is no Hezbollah without Iran, and no Iran without Hezbollah," describing the relationship as "religious, legitimate, and doctrinal."